Assistance for your business

 Your questions about managing cashflow and navigating relief, answered.

-Forgivable expenses include payroll, rent or lease payments, mortgage interest, and utilities (whether they’re paid or incurred within the forgiveness window, as long as ultimately they’re paid before the next regular billing date).
-Interest on the PPP loan begins accruing on the loan origination date, but it’s also forgivable.
+Forgivable expenses include payroll, rent or lease payments, mortgage interest, and utilities.
+They can be paid or incurred within the forgiveness period, as long as ultimately they’re paid before the next regular billing date.
+In addition, worker protection costs related to COVID-19, uninsured property damage costs caused by looting or vandalism during 2020 disturbances, and certain supplier costs and expenses for operations can also qualify for forgiveness.
+Interest on the PPP loan begins accruing on the loan origination date, but interest accruing during (and for 10 months after the end of) the forgiveness period is also forgivable.

-At least 60% of the amount forgiven must be used for payroll expenses, but the amount can be higher, up to 100%.
-Additional guidance may provide further clarity.
-See A-22 (PDF) for how to calculate the 60%.
+At least 60% of the amount forgiven must be used for payroll expenses but can be as high as 100%.

-The amount of forgiveness may be subject to reduction if the employee head count or certain salary levels are reduced.
-See A-19 and A-20 (PDF) for details.
-Also subtract any Economic Injury Disaster Loan grant previously received by the business.
+For loans exceeding $50,000, the amount of forgiveness may be subject to reduction if the employee head count or certain salary levels are reduced.

 Find a financial professional in your area.